opentracing/opentracing-lua/README.md

 ## License

-By contributing to opentracing.cpp, you agree that your contributions will be licensed under its [Apache 2.0 License](./LICENSE).
+By contributing to opentracing.lua, you agree that your contributions will be licensed under its [Apache 2.0 License](./LICENSE).